 Additionally, a variety of witnesses — both eyewitnesses and expert witnesses — may provide testimony over the course of the trial.
 The law enforcement officers who responded to the accident call may also appear.
 In addition, North Carolina’s courtrooms are generally open to the public.

-What Should I Wear to a Car Accident Trial?
+“What Should I Wear to the Trial?”

 Tradition and decorum still have great importance in the courtroom.
 That means it is a good idea to dress professionally and respectfully.
 The attorneys and court personnel will typically wear business attire — suits, conservative dresses or skirts, and coats and ties, for example.
 You should dress similarly.
 Some lawyers advise their clients to dress as if they were going to church or a funeral.